-Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol open areas outside the town centre?
-SEA 7: To retain 1.
-Does the policy 1.
-The policy does not protect employment opportunities. = and enhance the protect, factors which are employment 2.
-The policy identifies a central location in the NP area as an opportunity for enhanced ∪ + conducive to opportunities in community facilities.
-This, if implemented, would delivery employment opportunities in the wealth creation, plan area? short and medium term (construction) and the long term (occupation).
-Since the policy is including personal 2.
-Does the policy an aspirational one and is dependent on a proposal for the actual delivery, this impact is creativity and encourage or uncertain attractiveness to deliver more investors employment opportunities in accessible locations?
-SEA 8: To diversify 1.
-Does the policy 1.
-The policy identifies a central location in the NP area as an opportunity for enhanced $\bigcup$ + the local economy assist in diversifying community facilities.
-This, if implemented, would delivery employment opportunities in the the local economy short and medium term (construction) and the long term (occupation).
-This facilities in Malton and opportunities for diversifying the local economy.
-Since the policy is an aspirational one and Norton? is dependent on a proposal for the actual delivery, this impact is uncertain SEA 9: To protect 1.
-Does the policy 1.
-The site of Derwent Swimming Pool is located south of the River Derwent SAC and SSSI = and enhance protect or enhance and the railway line separates the building from the river.
-There is no access from the biodiversity in the the River Derwent swimming pool to the river.
-This would indicate there is little relationship between Policy River Derwent SAC SAC and SSSI?
-CF2 and the ecological sensitivity of the River Derwent SAC and SSSI. and SSSI The HRA screening however concludes: There is a credible risk that pollution from construction from Policy CF1 could undermine the conservation objectives of the River Derwent SAC and that a likely significant effect cannot be ruled out (alone).
-Consequently, and an appropriate
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol open areas outside the town centre?
+SEA 7: To retain and enhance the 1.
+Does the policy protect, 1.
+The policy does not protect employment opportunities. = factors which are conducive to wealth creation, including personal creativity and attractiveness to investors employment opportunities in plan area?
+2. Does the policy encourage or deliver more employment opportunities in accessible locations?
+2. The policy identifies a central location in the NP area as an opportunity for enhanced community facilities.
+This, if implemented, would delivery employment opportunities in the short and medium term (construction) and the long term (occupation).
+Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain U+ SEA 8: To diversify the local economy 1.
+Does the policy assist in diversifying the local economy in Malton and Norton?
+1. The policy identifies a central location in the NP area as an opportunity for enhanced community facilities.
+This, if implemented, would delivery employment opportunities in the short and medium term (construction) and the long term (occupation).
+This facilities opportunities for diversifying the local economy.
+Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain U+ SEA 9: To protect and enhance biodiversity in the River Derwent SAC and SSSI 1.
+Does the policy protect or enhance the River Derwent SAC and SSSI?
+1. The site of Derwent Swimming Pool is located south of the River Derwent SAC and SSSI and the railway line separates the building from the river.
+There is no access from the swimming pool to the river.
+This would indicate there is little relationship between Policy CF1 and the ecological sensitivity of the River Derwent SAC and SSSI.
+The HRA screening 20 however concludes: There is a credible risk that pollution from construction from Policy CF1 could undermine the conservation objectives of the River Derwent SAC and that likely significant effects cannot be ruled out (alone).
+Consequently, an appropriate assessment is required.

-&lt;sup>21 See screening section of Habitats Regulations Assessment of the Malton and Norton
+20 See screening section of Habitats Regulations Assessment of the Malton and Norton 2nd Pre-submission Neighbourhood Plan December 2022

-Neighbourhood Development Plan